 Come to an open day

 Find out more at our postgraduate open days.
 Book now for your place.

 How you learn

-We have highly motivated, knowledgeable and creative staff across the department, who bring a breadth and depth of knowledge and skills from legal practice.
-This enables high quality learning of the core aspects of the discipline and a range of specialist topics and areas of study.
+We have highly motivated, knowledgeable and creative staff across the department.
+They bring a breadth and depth of knowledge and skills from legal practice.
+This enables high quality learning of the core aspects of the discipline – as well as a range of specialist topics and areas of study.